kuzzleio/documentation/src/guide/1/dbsearch/javascript/index.md

 ## Create an index, a collection and documents

-Now that we have established a connection to Kuzzle, we will create a new Index, a new Collection and two Documents.
+Now that we have established a connection to Kuzzle, we will create a new index, a new collection and two documents.

 [snippet=create]